 Working to Reduce the Impact of Arthritis in Oregon

-Arthritis is the most common cause of disability in the United States.
-An estimated 52.5 million of U.S. adults (22.7%) or one in five people report having doctor-diagnosed arthritis.
+Arthritis is the most common cause of disability in the United States and in Oregon.
+An estimated

 On this page

-Find the latest data on the burden of arthritis in Oregon
+Data on the burden of arthritis in Oregon

 Education and outreach